-(R-2000-621) RESOLUTION NUMBER R- 292643 ADOPTED ON JAN 1 0 2000 RESOLUTION AMENDING COUNCIL POLICY NO. 200-18 TITLED "MID-BLOCK STREET LIGHT POLICY FOR DEVELOPED AREAS."
-BE IT RESOLVED, by the Council of The City of San Diego, that Council Policy No. 200-18 titled, "MID-BLOCK STREET LIGHT POLICY FOR DEVELOPED AREAS," be and it is hereby amended, to allow the installation of mid-block street lighting every 150 feet in highcrime residential areas, commercial areas, and within a quarter of a mile of all transit stops, as set forth in the Council Policy on file in the office of the City Clerk as Document No. RR- 292643 BE IT FURTHER RESOLVED, that the City Clerk is hereby instructed to add the aforesaid to the Council Policy Manual.

-APPROVED: CASEY GWINN, City Attorney

-By

-Elmer L. Heap, Jr. Deputy City Attorney

-ELH:smf 11/18/99 Or.Dept:Transp./Traffic Eng.
-R-2000-621 Form=amcpr.frm
+CITY OF SAN DIEGO, CALIFORNIA

+CURRENT

+COUNCIL POLICY

-MID-BLOCK STREET LIGHT POLICY FOR DEVELOPED AREAS
+SUBJECT: MID-BLOCK STREET LIGHT POLICY FOR DEVELOPED AREAS

-BACKGROUND
+POLICY NO.: 200-18

+EFFECTIVE DATE: January 10, 2000

+BACKGROUND:

 Public streets play an important role in our communities.
 They are used for walking, jogging, socializing, and a place where people gather for various reasons.
 They are used as access to transit stops, public parks, schools, shopping, and the like.
-Public street lighting is becoming more and more important in to our environment quality of life.
+Public street lighting is becoming more and more important to our quality of life.
 Street lighting facilitates safe operation of traffic, gives pedestrians a safer traveling environment, promotes night use of commercial shopping areas, and increases citizen perception of safety from crime.

 There is a great deal of outreach in various communities in the form of workshops, forums, and meetings, all with a common purpose; to get a sense of what the public's issues and concerns are.
 One of the common themes heard at most of the meetings are dark streets.
 Concerns are expressed about inadequate lighting, particularly near transit stops, which are generally utilized by youths, seniors and the disabled; three social groups most reliant on public transportation and most vulnerable to criminal assaults.
 It is also not just an issue of yellow lights, but a lack of the number of street lights.
 It should not be assumed though, that every neighborhood wants or needs change, and the lack of supplemental lighting by residents in some parts of San Diego combined with the desire of some people for a 'country' feeling suggests that some neighborhoods might not want additional street lighting.

-PURPOSE
+PURPOSE:

-This policy, pertaining to mid-block street light spacing, is adopted to increase the level of street lighting on public street, subject to the availability of funds.
+This policy, pertaining to mid-block street light spacing, is adopted to increased the level of street lighting on public streets, subject to the availability of funds.

-POLICY
+POLICY:

-Subject to the availability of funds, mid-block street lighting shall be placed such that the spacing of street lights between intersection is no greater than 300 feet; except that, mid-block street lighting shall be spaced no greater than 150 feet within a quarter mile of all transit stops (bus and trolley), as well as in high crime residential and commercial districts.
+Subject to the availability of funds, mid-block street lighting shall be placed such that the spacing of street lights between intersections is no greater than 300 feet; except that, mid-block street lighting shall be spaced no greater than 150 feet within a quarter mile of all transit stops (bus and trolley), as well as in high crime residential and commercial districts.
 These areas are considered to be a priority for funding.
-Agriculture-zoned land or open space may be exempted, at the discretion of the City's Engineer, from mid-block street lighting provision.
+Agriculture-zoned land or open space may be exempted, at the discretion of the City's Engineer, from mid-block street lighting provisions.
 In addition, exemptions may be granted where Community Planning Areas specifically request such due to community character.

-HISTORY
+HISTORY:

-Adopted by Resolution R-285864 05/30/95
+Adopted by Resolution R-285864 05/30/1995 Amended by Resolution R-292643 01/10/2000

-KR-292643 DOCUMENT NO

-FILED JAN 1 0 2000 OFFICE OF THE CITY CLERK SAN DIEGO, CALIFORNIA